China's top political advisory body starts annual session

+The fourth session of the 13th National Committee of the Chinese People's Political Consultative Conference (CPPCC) opens at the Great Hall of the People in Beijing, capital of China, March 4, 2021.
+Xi Jinping, Li Keqiang, Li Zhanshu, Wang Huning, Zhao Leji, Han Zheng and Wang Qishan attended the opening meeting of the fourth session of the 13th National Committee of the CPPCC.
+Wang Yang, chairman of the CPPCC National Committee, delivered a work report of the Standing Committee of the CPPCC National Committee to the session.
+(Xinhua/Ju Peng)

-BEIJING, March 4 (Xinhua) -- China's top political advisory body started its annual session Thursday afternoon in Beijing.
+BEIJING, March 4 (Xinhua) -- China's top political advisory body opened its annual session Thursday afternoon in Beijing.

 Xi Jinping and other Chinese leaders attended the opening meeting of the fourth session of the 13th National Committee of the Chinese People's Political Consultative Conference (CPPCC), held at the Great Hall of the People.